When a child can have a day off school

 Who authorises absence

 As a parent or carer, you cannot authorise absences and must contact your child's school as soon as possible if they become ill.
-You will need written notification with the reason your child was absent when they return to school.

 If an absence is not authorised